Bakersfield Brain Injury Attorney

 As a result of the cook’s negligence, Kidd suffered bleeding in his brain and had to undergo emergency surgery.
 He now has permanent brain damage and will likely develop dementia later in life.
 In 2018, a Kern County jury awarded $16.2 million to William Kidd.

 The above example illustrates the seriousness of a brain injury.
 Moderate and severe brain injuries can cause long-term and permanent changes.
 Some of the different states of consciousness a victim may experience include:

-- Brain death: The very worst state, this occurs when there is no longer any measurable activity in a victim’s brain and brainstem.
+- Brain death.
+The very worst state, this occurs when there is no longer any measurable activity in a victim’s brain and brainstem.
 This condition is irreversible.

-- Vegetative State: This occurs after significant damage to the brain.
-Someone in a vegetative state can sometimes open their eyes, respond to reflexes and or make audible sounds.
+- Vegetative state.
+This occurs after significant damage to the brain.
+Someone in a vegetative state can sometimes open their eyes, respond to reflexes, and/or make audible sounds.
 However, individuals in a vegetative state are no longer aware of their surroundings.
 A vegetative state can become permanent, but sometimes improves to a minimally conscious state.

 - Minimally conscious state.
 This is a state of altered consciousness with some signs of self-awareness.
-This sometimes occurs as a step to further recovery.

 - Coma.
 Someone in a coma is unaware of anything and cannot respond to stimulation.
 A comatose state occurs after widespread damage to every part of a victim’s brain.
 Some people emerge from a coma or transition to a vegetative state after days or weeks.

 Lawsuits for brain injuries will almost always fall into two categories, those caused by negligence and those caused by defective products.
 According to California law, negligence is the failure to act in a reasonable way when there was a legal duty to do so.